sourcegraph/careers/job-descriptions/software-engineer.md

 - You are skilled enough within your area of expertise to own the development on a non-trivial change your first month at Sourcegraph.
 - You are passionate about creating high quality software and understand how to make appropriate tradeoffs (e.g. cut scope) to ship quickly when necessary.
-- You are a humble learner who values continuous growth.
-You seek out challenge and opportunity.
+- You are a humble learner who values continuous growth and learns new skills quickly.
+- Your are happy and effective working on challenging open-ended engineering problems.

 #### Nice to haves